cfw-guide/ios.cfw.guide/docs/en_US/updating/updating-dallas.md

 - Activation lock will be disabled, potentially making your device accessible by thieves (FindMy will still work however)
 - If your device has Mobile Device Management enabled (e.g. a school or work device), then your organisation will be able to silently install and uninstall apps on your device

 For most users, staying in a supervised state won't be an issue.
-Users on software version 14.8.1 may be able to [jailbreak](get-started) and remove the supervised state.
+Users on software version 14.8.1 may be able to <router-link to="/get-started">jailbreak</router-link> and remove the supervised state.

 If you are unable to jailbreak, it is possible to remove the supervised state by resetting your device and restoring a previously made backup.
 This can be done by selecting "Erase All Content and Settings" in the Settings app, then restoring from a backup during setup from iCloud.